-The increase in net cash used in operating activities in the current quarter is primarily due to timing of oil & gas receipts and a reduction in payments to employees and suppliers.
+The decrease in net cash from operating activities in the current quarter is primarily due to timing of oil & gas receipts and of payments to employees and suppliers.
+For the first six months cash from operations at USD0.6m was at a similar level to H1 2017.